10 Best Squarespace Alternatives & Competitors in 2024

 This platform is great as it comes with a wide range of free and paid-for plugins, meaning you can build a site that suits your needs.
 For example, you can use WooCommerce if you want to sell online.

-It’s important to be selective about the plugins you download though.
+It’s important to be selective about the plugins or WooCommerce extensions you download though.
 Too many can bloat your website and slow it down, and plugins that aren’t updated can be a security risk.
 Plus as WordPress is free and open source, there’s no support if things go wrong.

 3. Magento